sofiya-34/password-checker/Password_strength-main/Password_strength-main/README.md

+NAME: SOFIYA S
+COMPANY: CODTECH IT SOLUTIONS
+ID:CT08DS1643
+DOMAIN:CYPER SECURITY AND ETHICAL HACKING
+DURATION:5TH JUNE 2024 TO 5TH JULY 2024
+MENTOR:SRAVANI G
   # Password Strength Checker 💪🔐

 Welcome to the Password Strength Checker project!
 This powerful tool is designed to help you assess the strength of your passwords and ensure your online security.